Calendar of Events

-Monterey Audubon's monthly programs are held the second Tuesday of every month at the PACIFIC GROVE MUSEUM OF NATURAL HISTORY, on Forest Avenue in Pacific Grove, California.
-Programs begin at 730pm.
-Doors open for the public at 700pm with refreshments and socializing.
-Our monthly Board Meetings are held from 600-700pm before the general meeting.
+Monterey Audubon's monthly programs are held the second Tuesday of each month at the PACIFIC GROVE MUSEUM OF NATURAL HISTORY, on Forest Avenue in Pacific Grove, California.
+Programs begin at 7:30 pm.
+Doors open to the public at 7 with refreshments and socializing.
+Our monthly board meetings are held from 6-7 pm before the general meeting.